 Charitable giving is one of the most popular (and fulfilling) ways to save on your taxes.
 Not only does it make you feel good to help others, but end-of-year charity donations can also help you save on your taxes — if you do it correctly.
 To help you with your giving efforts, the IRS offers several tips and reminders about charitable contributions.

 - Itemizing – If you decide to take a standard deduction instead of itemizing your tax deductions on a Form 1040, you will not be able to claim any charitable deductions.
 It may not be the best economic choice for you to itemize.
 Use Schedule A of Form 1040 to calculate your possible deductions and see if they add up to more than the standard deduction.
-If not, you can make your donations after the first of the year to try to rack up enough deductions to itemize your 2016 tax bill.

 - Keep Records and Receipts – For every charitable deduction that you claim, you must have a suitable receipt, bank record, or written statement from the charity documenting your donation.
 Statements need to show the charity's name, date of donation, amount paid, and the posting date for credit card transactions.